shreyamalogi/Pandemic-Alert/README.md

-# covid19-LIVEupdates
+# Corona cases notifyer
-It gives notifications of LiveUpdates of Total Corona Virus Cases on your Desktop
+It gives notifications of LiveUpdates of Total Covid19 cases on your Desktop